Sector14/cougar-util/Readme.md

 plus performing a manually calibration, any TMC file you then save can be uploaded from Linux using the above option.

+You should also ensure the option "Apply enable/disable windows axes states" is ticked prior to saving the TMC file.

 NOTE: Uploaded TMC files include manual calibration data.
-You should only use/upload TMC files you have generated yourself via HOTAS CCP if you intend to use manual calibration mode.
+You should only use/upload TMC files you have generated yourself via HOTAS CCP if you intend to plan to enable manual calibration mode.

 # Other Notes